corcus/docs.microsoft.com-nuget/docs/API/v3/package-base-address-resource.md

 #ms.service:
 ms.technology: null

-ms.assetid: 1eaa403a-5c13-4c05-9352-2f791b98aa7e
+ms.assetid: ec68b5d1-a684-4995-b1a6-6210dbb24875

 # optional metadata

-description: The publish service allows clients to publish new packages and unlist or delete existing packages.
+description: The package base address is a simple interface for fetching the package itself.
 #ROBOTS:
 #audience:
 #ms.devlang: